Your local Brite Dental clinics are happy to be part of the Childsmile programme for Scotland.

-There is also annual access for children to free dental check-ups and also any treatments that may be required.
-A key part of the programme is in the prevention of dental decay and the main aspect of this within the programme is through the twice yearly applications of a fluoride varnish and also through the application of fissure sealants.
+Brite Dental is proud to participate in Childsmile.
+We offer free dental check-ups every 12 months and any treatments required for children in full-time education.
+We aid the prevention of tooth decay through the twice-yearly applications of fluoride varnish and also through the application of fissure sealants.

-We hope that through the programme we can see the children through their dental care and continue with them into their adulthood reducing the incidence of any dental disease.
+We hope that through the programme, we can see your children through their dental care and continue with them into their adulthood, reducing the incidence of any dental disease and promoting good oral health.

 If brushing is supervised, children can use the family toothpaste.
 It should have between 1,350 and 1,500ppm of fluoride.
 Brushing should be supervised up to the age of seven.